apache/maven-site/content/markdown/guides/introduction/introduction-to-dependency-mechanism.md

 ## System Dependencies

-`Important note: The usage of this scope is not recommended!`
+`Important note: Using this scope is not recommended!`

 In rare occurrences it's necessary to use a dependency which is not available in any repository, but only on local machine; For example, a jar of some commercial application.
 To include such a dependency in the build, the _system_ scope can be used.